Bhad Bhabie: 2024–present: Return to music

 In December 2024, Bregoli and Alabama Barker (the daughter of American musician Travis Barker) were engaged in a feud after Bregoli accused Barker of stealing her then- boyfriend, Le Vaughn.
 At the time, Bregoli was undergoing chemotherapy and had just had a baby with him.
 The two went back and forth on social media, exchanging jabs, and Bregoli released a diss track titled "Over Cooked".
-Barker denied Bregoli's claims, and in the same month she released her own diss track "Cry Bhabie".
-Still in the same month Bregoli released another diss track "Ms. Whitman", which sampled the beat from Kanye West’s song "Carnival".
+Barker denied Bregoli's claims, and in the same month she released her own diss track, "Cry Bhabie".
+Still in the same month, Bregoli released another diss track, "Ms. Whitman", which sampled the beat from Kanye West's song "Carnival".

 Personal life

 Bregoli dated rapper Le Vaughn from 2020 to February 2025.
-They have a daughter named Kali Rose (born March 2024).
-In July 2024, Bregoli accused Vaughn of domestic violence, posting security footage of him slamming her onto the ground online; she later deleted the video.
-In March 2025, Vaughn was shot in his little finger at Sam's Hofbrau, a strip club on Olympic Boulevard in Los Angeles, and later that month, Bregoli left California for safety reasons, saying three gunmen had tried to break into her home.
+They have a daughter, born in March 2024.
+In July 2024, Bregoli accused Vaughn of domestic violence, posting security footage of him slamming her onto the ground; she later deleted the post.
+In March 2025, Vaughn was shot in his little finger at Sam's Hofbrau, a strip club on Olympic Boulevard in Los Angeles.
+Later that month, Bregoli left California for safety reasons, saying three gunmen had tried to break into her home.

 On November 8, 2024, Bregoli revealed her blood cancer diagnosis after social media noticed her drastic weight loss.

 Bregoli began undergoing cosmetic procedures when she was 16 years old, beginning with silicone injections to her buttocks.
-In January 2025, Bregoli told her followers on Instagram that she had undergone rhinoplasty to remove the hump from her nose.
+In January 2025, Bregoli wrote on Instagram that she had undergone rhinoplasty to remove the hump from her nose.
 In 2024, she had fillers in her chin, lips, and cheeks dissolved.
 She spent $40,000 on veneers in 2019.

-In a 2025 interview, she claimed that her mother is bipolar and her father has delusional disorder.
-She also publicly accused her mother’s former boyfriend and her ex-bodyguard of sexually abusing her during her childhood.
+In a 2025 interview, she said her mother is bipolar and her father has delusional disorder.
+She also accused her mother’s ex-boyfriend and her ex-bodyguard of sexually abusing her during her childhood.